Sbakr/Markdown-Tutorials/Creating-Lists.md

 // *, space, word = unordered list
 // number, space, word = ordered list
 //space, *, space, word = sub unordered list
+// > gives a line boarder thing in front of words

+* How are you
  * DOes this work?
+> * I think so
+> 3. What are you doing